-EL34 - European Invention
+Mullard EL34 - European Invention

 Then they were the same...

 Back to the Roots

-Today, tube manufacturers returned to the roots of these great tubes.
+In recent years, the tube manufacturers returned to the roots of these great tubes.

-Current production EL34 tubes are true to the original Mullard pentode design.
-Likewise, current production 6CA7 are beam forming tetrode like the original Sylvania design.
-Tube manufacturers also re-issued KT77 in recent years.
-The internal construction of current production KT77 resembles that of classic KT77.
+Current production EL34 tubes closely resemble Mullard pentode design.
+Likewise, current production 6CA7 are beam-forming tetrode like the original Sylvania design.
+And re-issued KT77 deliver the legendary magical sonics of the original.

 There is now a wide range of tonal landscape to choose what fits you best.
 Please visit our EL34, 6CA7, KT77 tubes page to select the right tubes for your amp!